univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Directory report PDF file.
 For more information see :ref:`central-management-umc-adjustment-expansion-of-directory-reports`.

+.. envvar:: dns/allow/transfer

+   To deactivate the DNS zone transfer when using the OpenLDAP back end, set the value to ``none``.
+For more information, see :ref:`ip-config-configuration-of-zone-transfers`.

+.. envvar:: dns/backend

+   Configures the DNS backend.
+For more information, see :ref:`ip-config-dns-backend`.

+.. envvar:: dns/debug/level

+   Configures the debug level for BIND.
+For more information, see :ref:`ip-config-bind-debug`.

+.. envvar:: dns/dlz/debug/level

+   Configures the debug level for the Samba DNS backend.
+For more information, see :ref:`ip-config-bind-debug`.

 .. envvar:: dns/forwarder1

    Defines the first *external DNS server*.
 For more information, see